The settings to create your Packing Slips consists of:

 - a Text Block on the left, which displays the code that creates your email or packing slips.

 - a Template Menu to the right of the Text Block, which includes a variety of AoB default options, as well as a Custom option allowing you to create your own.

-- When the page reloads the Text Block will be populate with the text, HTML and the Template Replacement Codes (explained below) necessary to pull data from various places for population into your packing slip.
+- When the page reloads the Text Block will be populated with the text, HTML, and the Template Replacement Codes (explained below) necessary to pull data from various places for population into your packing slip.
 Note: The Custom option will load a blank text block until you've entered and saved your own work.

 - Click Preview to open a page displaying the packing slip.

 - Whether you've selected one of the AoB templates, or built a Custom template, the selected template (the highlighted option) will be the one used by the system for your Confirmation Emails and Packing Slips.

 Below the Confirmations Emails and Packing Slips settings you will find a table containing our Template Replacement Codes.

 - They are used to pull specific information from your Personal Settings and Orders to populate that data Packing Slips.
 (Ex: %RECIPIENTFORMATTEDADDRESS% placed into the code generating your Packing Slip will populate the Customers mailing address from the order data)

 - If you want to information specific to the item/s ordered you must use Item Section tags (%ITEMSECTIONBEGIN%' and '%ITEMSECTIONEND%) in each of the templates, before and after, where you wish to pull in the item-specific data.